MarioAlbano/MarioAlbano/README.md

 # Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Hi!
 My name is Mario Albano and i'm a student in the area of web development.

 Currently working as an administrative assistant.
 Passionate about technology and learning new languages.
 I'm always looking for more knowledge and challenges.